oleiade/lane/README.md

 #### Queue

 Queue is a **FIFO** ( *First in first out* ) data structure implementation.
 It is based on a deque container and focuses its API on core functionalities: Enqueue, Dequeue, Head, Size, Empty.
 Every operations time complexity is O(1).
-As it is implemented using a Deque container, every operations over an instiated Queue are synchronized and safe for concurrent usage.
+As it is implemented using a Deque container, every operations over an initiated Queue are synchronized and safe for concurrent usage.

 ##### Example